Cohomological Tensor Functors on Representations of the General Linear Supergroup: Hodge decomposition

 {\it Proof}.
 If $x \in H_D^\nu(B)$ maps to zero in $H_D^\nu(C) \subset H_D(C)$ there exist $y\in H_D(A)$ such that $x$ is the image of $y$ by the exact hexagon for $H_D^\pm$.
 But then, for the decomposition $y = \sum_\nu y_\nu$ and $y_\nu \in H_D^\nu(C)$ given in proposition \ref{Hodge}, the components $y_\nu$ also maps to $x$ by the functoriality of $H_D^\nu(.)$.

 {\it Proof of proposition \ref{H1}}.
 As in the proof of proposition \ref{abutment} we can reduce to the case of an indecomposable object $V$ in $\calR_1^1$.
-For such $V$ either $H_D(V)=0$, in which case the assertion is trivial, or $V$ is of the form is of the form
+For such $V$ either $H_D(V)=0$, in which case the assertion is trivial, or $V$ is of the form

 with irreducible $L$ and $Q\in \calC^-$ or of the form

 with irreducible $L$ and $U\in \calC^-$.
 These two situation are duals of each other.
 So we restrict ourselves to the first case.
 The irreducible module $L$ is isomorphic to $Ber^m$ for some $m\in \mathbb Z$.
 Then according to \cite{Germoni-sl} the quotient module $Q$ has socle and cosocle